 : Waits 10 seconds before checking again.To run this bash script:

-sudo nano /etc/systemd/system/php_script.service
+/etc/systemd/system/php_script.service

 Add the following content: